liuqx315/Multiscale-pattern/doc/guide/source/nvectors/index.rst

 Vector Data Structures
 =======================

-The SUNDIALS library comes packaged with two NVECTOR implementations, one designed for serial simulations and the second for distributed-memory parallel simulations.
-Both implementations assume that the process-local data is stored contiguously, and they in turn provide a variety of standard vector algebra operations that may be performed on the data.
+The SUNDIALS library comes packaged with four NVECTOR implementations, one designed for serial simulations, two designed for shared-memory parallel simulations (via OpenMP and Pthreads), and one for distributed-memory parallel simulations (via MPI).
+All implementations assume that the process-local data is stored contiguously, and they in turn provide a variety of standard vector algebra operations that may be performed on the data.

 In addition, SUNDIALS provides a simple interface for generic vectors (akin to a C++ *abstract base class*).
 All of the major SUNDIALS